n4der/Web-Design-Project/README.md

 # Web-Design-Project

-This is a simple website project creatd for COMP20030 Web Design 2014-2015 moudle.
+This is a simple website project creatd for COMP20030 Web Design 2014-2015 module.

 Information about the the content of the website